JvanKatwijk/dabradio/README.md

 dabradio is a Software for Windows, Linux and Raspberry Pi for listening to terrestrial Digital Audio Broadcasting (DAB and DAB+).
 It is the little brother of Qt-DAB.

+NEW: the software should be able to run with the mirics SDRplay-duo

 ------------------------------------------------------------------
 Table of Contents
 ------------------------------------------------------------------